-In my last blog, I showed you the built in wardrobe we made in Jake’s room.
+I wanted to share some tips to help with clever kid’s toys storage because let’s face it, the toys really can and do take over, don’t they?!
+I already covered a few pointers in my last blog, I showed you the built-in wardrobe we made in Jake’s room.
 Perfect for hiding away quite a lot of items.
 I also showed you a clever way of hiding away the arts and craft.
 As for nappies, I keep these unwrapped in a chest of drawers so again they are out of sight but are in easy reach.

 Old clothes I want to keep as keepsakes or in case I have another boy (if I can bring myself to go through it all again) are kept in storage boxes, tightly packed in, into cupboards.

-The biggest pain for me are the toys in the front room – they just stare at me night after night!
-Now unless you are lucky enough to have a playroom or the space to build one, you are stuck with this eyesore in a room you once lovingly decorated and accessorised.
+However, the biggest pain for me has to be the toys in the front room – they just stare at me night after night!
+Now unless you are lucky enough to have a playroom or the space to build one, you are stuck with this eyesore in a room you once lovingly decorated and accessorised and I needed some clever kid’s toys storage ideas asap.
 One thing I do like to do is pack it all away once he is in bed and try and forget about it all.
 I don’t have the space for a cupboard or unit to hide them in my living room so my next best option were these storage sacks from eBay for £13.99.